nwg-piotr/nwg-hello/README.md

 First, you need to [install and start greetd](https://wiki.archlinux.org/title/Greetd#Installation).

-The greeter can be installed by cloning this repository and executing the `install.sh` script (make sure you installed dependencies first).
+The greeter can be installed as a package for your Linux distribution, or by cloning this repository and executing the `install.sh` script (make sure you installed dependencies first).

 Then you need to edit the `/etc/greetd/config.toml` file (or `greetd.conf` - see the tip below).

 ```toml
 [terminal]